Bankruptcy Preference Payment Litigation

 Under the contemporaneous exchange defense, a creditor can avoid the repayment of a preference where it proves that, contemporaneously with the payment made by the debtor, it provided new goods or services to the debtor which were of equal value to the payment.
 The key to this defense is proving that both the debtor and creditor intended that the exchange be contemporaneous.
 In the context of this defense, “contemporaneous” does not mean at the exact same time, but means at about the same time.
 Even where you provided the goods and services on credit, you may be able to use this defense successfully.
 So, if you are a creditor, do not assume, just because you did not receive cash, waited a few days to cash a check, or agreed that payment was not due until the goods or services were received, that you cannot rely on this defense.

-The goal of each attorney at Pepper Law is to obtain the most desirable client result in the most economic and efficient way.
-At the outset of your preference action, our lawyers will thoroughly evaluate the applicable law and facts in order to apprise you of likely outcomes and the fees associated with the available approaches.
-In many cases, a Pepper Law attorney will be able to negotiate a suitable settlement with the bankruptcy trustee before it is necessary for you to incur the substantial legal fees that can result from prolonged litigation.
+The goal of each Nashville attorney at Pepper Law is to obtain the most desirable client result in the most economic and efficient way.
+At the outset of your bankruptcy preference payment litigation matter, our lawyers will thoroughly evaluate the applicable law and facts in order to apprise you of likely outcomes and the fees associated with the available approaches.
+In many cases, a Nashville business litigation attorney at Pepper Law will be able to negotiate a suitable settlement with the bankruptcy trustee before it is necessary for you to incur the substantial legal fees that can result from prolonged litigation.